GraftingRayman/ComfyUI-Scene/README.md

 Edit and save the caption before generation

-The VIdeo Scene Viewer requires any non ComfyUI folder to be added to allowed_paths.json file
+The VIdeo Scene Viewer requires any non ComfyUI folder to be added to allowed_paths.json file, the paths are case sensitive, if you enable h:\ and try to load from H:\ then it will be denied.

 Example: